dvdmtw98/notes/notes-vault/software-engineering/devops/git/git.md

 # View the changes that occurred in the commit
 git show <commit-id>

+# Used to remove unused references from Git History
+git gc --aggressive --prune=now
 ````

 Head (Reference to the snapshot that we are currently looking)